 Simple, direct questions are often used, which prompt straightforward answers.

+These questions seek specific, numerical data, not general exploration.
 If you want detailed information about your company, market, or target customers, this is the way to go.

 • Customer satisfaction research focuses on understanding what makes customers happy, as happier customers are more likely to stay with your company.